dotnet/maui/.github/DEVELOPMENT.md

 ### Android

-If you're missing any of the Android SDKs, Visual Studio should prompt you to intall them.
-If it doesn't prompt you then use the [Android SDK Manager](https://learn.microsoft.com/en-us/xamarin/android/get-started/installation/android-sdk) to install the necessary SDKs.
+If you're missing any of the Android SDKs, Visual Studio should prompt you to install them.
+If it doesn't prompt you then use the [Android SDK Manager](https://learn.microsoft.com/xamarin/android/get-started/installation/android-sdk) to install the necessary SDKs.

 ### Opening the Repository